usnistgov/feasst/CONTRIBUTING.rst

 * Transition from WL to TM
 * Somehow, trial_growth_expanded.h doesn't include debug.h but can compile with ASSERT
 * Speed up RNG by maintaining int_distribution like dis_double_
+* Include tutorial helper scripts, like fh.py, in tutorial discussion where first used.